danzinger/grav-theme-vela/README.md

 # Credits

-Vela is inspired by the amazing [Learn2](https://github.com/getgrav/grav-theme-learn2) Theme, but keeps things more simple and provides a touch enabled slideout navigation menu using [Slideout.js](https://github.com/Mango/slideout).
+Vela is inspired by the amazing [Learn2](https://github.com/getgrav/grav-theme-learn2) theme, but keeps things more simple and provides a touch enabled slideout navigation menu using [Slideout.js](https://github.com/Mango/slideout).
 The menu itself uses [Metismenu](https://github.com/onokumus/metismenu).
 Hamburger animation is provided by [Hamburgers](https://jonsuh.com/hamburgers).